HeranYang/DG-DDM-Seg/readme.md

 ## Dataset
-We conduct the experiments on three different cross-domain settings, including
+We conduct the experiments on three different cross-domain settings, including:

-1) cross-modality abdominal segmentation on CT [1] and MR [2].
+1) cross-modality abdominal segmentation on CT [1] and MR [2],
-2) cross-sequence cardiac segmentation from bSSFP MR to LGE MR [3].
+2) cross-sequence cardiac segmentation from bSSFP MR to LGE MR [3],
 3) cross-site prostate segmentation on MR from six sites [4]–[7].

 The same datasets and source-target splits as [8] are used in this paper, as summarized in table below.